C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 - Attribution: "Onno's notes... which he got from Don Eyles"
 - The 40th anniversary gathering as source

-The header above uses different comment markers (`#` vs `##`) to distinguish between transcription notes and added historical context.
-This transparency is itself a marker of careful heritagization — the archive documents its own construction. *Editor's Note: the markers for inserting comments may vary depending the file format and the programming or markup language, but this is beyond the scope of the current lesson.*
+The header uses different comment markers (`#` vs `##`) to distinguish between transcription notes and added historical context.
+This transparency is itself a marker of careful heritagization — the archive documents its own construction. *Editor's Note: the markers for inserting comments may vary depending on the file format and the programming or markup language, but this is beyond the scope of the current lesson.*

+The BURN_BABY_BURN routine name is not an anomaly.
+Software development has historically incorporated humour, wordplay, and cultural references as part of its working culture.
+The name traces back to the phrase used by disc jockey Magnificent Montague on Los Angeles radio station KGFJ, which became associated with the Watts uprising of August 1965 — embedding a reference that carried multiple resonances: musical intensity, social upheaval, and the literal burning of rocket fuel.
+Crucially, this meaning would be invisible without Don Eyles' testimony at a 2009 reunion of AGC developers — illustrating how oral history can unlock what code alone cannot reveal ([Tiwari et al. 2024](https://doi.org/10.1109/ICSE-SEIS.2024.12); [Montague and Baker 2003](https://mitpress.mit.edu/9780262517966/the-computer-boys-take-over/)).

 </details>

-#### Cultural References in Technical Work: The BURN_BABY_BURN Routine

-The routine's name warrants attention: BURN_BABY_BURN was not a placeholder or informal label but the official identifier for the master ignition routine controlling the Lunar Module's engine during descent.

-**Exercise Part 3: Humour and cultural references in code**

-Before reading the explanation below, examine the header's account of the routine name's origin.
-Consider:

-- What does the presence of a cultural reference in mission-critical code suggest about the working environment of 1960s aerospace programming?
-- The meaning of this name would not be self-evident without Don Eyles' testimony at a 2009 reunion.
-What does this suggest about the types of sources historians need to interpret code artifacts?

-**Humour as a dimension of software culture**

-The BURN_BABY_BURN routine name is not an anomaly but an instance of a broader phenomenon.
-Software development, despite its technical demands, has historically incorporated humour, wordplay, and cultural references as part of its working culture.
-Recent research has begun to examine this systematically.

-Deepika Tiwari, Martin Monperrus, and Benoit Baudry at KTH Royal Institute of Technology studied humour in software projects through analysis of code repositories and a survey of 125 developers.
-Their findings argue that humour functions as a vector of developer engagement: "The worldwide collaborative effort for the creation of software is technically and socially demanding.
-The more engaged developers are, the more value they impart to the software they create" ([Tiwari et al. 2024](https://doi.org/10.1109/ICSE-SEIS.2024.12)).
-Their research found cultural references ranging from film dialogue (*The Big Lebowski*) to literary allusions (*Harry Potter*) to song lyrics embedded in code across diverse projects.
-Significantly, the researchers note that "humor doesn't detract from the serious side of developing high-quality software"—it coexists with rigorous technical practice.

-The BURN_BABY_BURN case illustrates how such references can carry layered meanings.
-The header explains that the name "traces back to 1965 and the Los Angeles riots, and was inspired by disc jockey extraordinaire and radio station owner Magnificent Montague," who used the phrase when playing hit records on Los Angeles radio station KGFJ.
-The catchphrase, originally an expression of musical enthusiasm, became associated with the Watts uprising of August 1965, taking on more charged meanings.
-Montague later reflected on this appropriation with ambivalence, as documented in his autobiography ([Montague and Baker 2003](https://books.google.fr/books?id=tuIY84BT-JIC&printsec=frontcover&source=gbs_book_other_versions_r&redir_esc=y#v=onepage&q&f=false)).
-MIT programmers Peter Adler and Don Eyles chose this phrase for the master ignition routine in 1966-1967, embedding a reference that carried multiple cultural resonances: musical intensity, social upheaval, and the literal burning of rocket fuel.

-#### The Chain of Transmission

-The Apollo code's journey can be mapped as a chain of transmission, with each stage enabling certain forms of access while introducing specific transformations:
+The Apollo code's journey from creation to online accessibility can be mapped as a chain of transmission.
+Each stage enabled certain forms of access while introducing specific transformations:

 | Stage | Approximate Date | Form | What Was Preserved | What Was Transformed |
 |-------|------------------|------|-------------------|---------------------|